-Just like your intestines, the bladder is also found in the region that’s affected by endometriosis and you may experience some of the following symptoms when you have your period.
-You may notice more pain when you urinate or even find blood in the urine.
+Just like your intestines, your bladder is also found in the region that’s affected by endometriosis.
+Thus, you may experience some of the following symptoms when you have your period.
+You may notice more pain when you urinate or even find blood in your urine.

-In severe cases, endometriosis can compromise the ureters, the tubes that carry urine from your kidneys to your bladder, and it may even affect your kidneys as well.
+In severe cases, endometriosis can compromise your ureters, the tubes that carry urine from your kidneys to your bladder, and it may even affect your kidneys, as well.

-Chronic pelvic painAs we explained in the beginning, the symptoms of endometriosis may involve several organs in the pelvic region and develop over the course of many years.
-As time goes by you may begin to experience continuous pain, not just when you have your period.
+6. Chronic pelvic painAs we explained in the beginning, the symptoms of endometriosis may involve several organs in the pelvic region and develop over the course of many years.
+As time goes by, you may begin to experience continuous pain, not just when you have your period.

 Do not forget to read: Bleeding between periods: What should you know?